Dissipative fracton superfluids: Discussion

 Given the large number of tensor structures allowed in the most general setting, we have restricted dissipative considerations to the study of small fluctuations around the stationary configuration with vanishing neutral momentum $\tilde{p}^0_i = 0$ and zero superflow $\xi^0_{ij} = 0$.
 A natural extension of this work thus include a derivation of the nonlinear dissipative constitutive relations.
 A large value of the equilibrium superflow generally leads to a Landau instability destroying superfluidity (see \cite{PhysRevD.108.L081903,Arean:2023nnn} for modern treatment).
 Therefore, what appears especially interesting to the authors is the study of the critical superflows in fractonic superfluids.
 To this aim one needs to derive the hydrodynamic constitutive relations linearized around a finite superflow $\xi_{ij}=\xi^0_{ij}$ and study the stability of the modes.

-Finally, our construction paves the way towards a consistent hydrodynamic theory of crystals with topological defects.
-So far only non-topological defects have been incorporated in hydrodynamics \cite{mabillard_nonequilibrium_2021}.
+Finally, our construction paves the way towards a hydrodynamic theory of crystals with topological defects (hydrodynamics of crystals with non-topological defects have been worked out in \cite{mabillard_nonequilibrium_2021}) in terms of fractonic degrees of freedom via application of fracton-elasticity duality.
+Topological defects have been identified as the source of plasticity, near thermal equilibrium (see e.g. \cite{PhysRevB.107.155108}).
+Moreover, they have been associated with the weak breaking of emergent higher-form symmetries \cite{PhysRevE.105.024602,Armas:2023tyx}.
+It would be interesting to understand these properties from the fracton side of the duality.
 Dislocations, constituting a class of topological defects, correspond to dipoles in the dual theory.
 They are typically constrained to move along their respective Burger vectors.
 This is known as the glide constraint.
 The way to implement that constraint within hydrodynamic construction would be to additionally impose the quadrupole symmetry, which would fix the motion of the dipoles to one spatial dimension.
 Therefore, the next step in generalizing our construction, motivated by the fracton-elasticity duality, would be to implement both dipole and quadrupole symmetry into the hydrodynamic description.